AustinWu2023/AustinWu2023/README.md

 - **Docker** – containerized services
 - **Kubernetes** – microservices orchestration

-I like learning new technologies, but I care even more about actually using them in production.
+I enjoy learning new technologies, but I care more about whether they can be used reliably in production.

-Rather than chasing trends, I enjoy steadily refining systems until they’re reliable, predictable, and easy to operate.
+My focus is on building and refining backend systems for MES and industrial environments, where stability, predictability, and operational clarity matter more than hype.

-If you're into backend engineering, system architecture, or working on **MES / industrial systems**, feel free to connect 🤝
+I’m passionate about backend engineering, system architecture, and real-time industrial systems.

 - 📫 How to reach me: austinnanwu@gmail.com